AdobeDocs/commerce-operations.en/help/_includes/templated/release/core-releases.md

 ## 2.4.7

-The date when support of the 2.4.7 release line ends has not been set yet.
+Support for the 2.4.7 release line ends on April&nbsp;19, 2027.

 <table>
   <thead>